 In case you like singing along to “Let it Snow” in July, tune in to www.foreverchristmasradio.com, which is in its 12th year of broadcasting.

 For 62% of shoppers, they’ve been listening to the radio just 14 minutes before heading in the store - what an advertising opportunity.

 Not Out of Style

 71% of people surveyed - that’s more than ⅔ - say they listen to the radio in their car.
 Do you?

 Why We Love National Radio Day

-B. It’s where we heard our favorite song
+It’s where you heard your favorite song

-National Radio Day - Key Moments
+National Radio Day dates